atishn/voice_assitant/README.md

 npm install

 Make sure to setup
-gkey.json
+Rename gkey-new.json to gkey.json and updated the values.
-config.json with Wolfram API Key and YouTubeAPI.
+Rename config-new.json to config.json and update with Wolfram API Key and YouTubeAPI.

 npm start